 The Pros And Cons Of Building This Wall

 From a negative perspective, this wall is estimated to cost upwards of $20 billion, something that President Trump initially stated the Mexican government would pay for, will likely be paid for through American taxes.
-There is also no guarantee that it will prevent future illegal immigrants from crossing the border as pointed out by legal professionals.
+There is also no guarantee that it will prevent future illegal immigrants from crossing the border as pointed out by Staten Island care planning attorney.
 On the other hand, from a positive perspective, it may provide extra protection.
 Until the wall is up, and its value can be assessed, we may never know.
 What we do know is that illegal immigration is something that will continue to happen, and when people are desperate enough, they tend to find a way to get from Mexico into the United States.